opnfv/clover/docs/release/configguide/sdc_config_guide.rst

     $ docker pull opnfv/clover:<release_tag>

-The <release_tag> is **opnfv-6.0.0** for the Fraser release.
+The <release_tag> is **opnfv-7.0.0** for the Gambia release.
 However, the latest will be pulled if the tag is unspecified.
-To deploy the Fraser release use these commands:
+To deploy the Gambia release use these commands:

 .. code-block:: bash

-    $ docker pull opnfv/clover:opnfv-6.0.0
+    $ docker pull opnfv/clover:opnfv-7.0.0
     $ sudo docker run --rm \
     -v ~/.kube/config:/root/.kube/config \
     opnfv/clover \
     /bin/bash -c '/home/opnfv/repos/clover/samples/scenarios/deploy.sh'

-The deploy script invoked above begins by installing Istio 0.6.0 into your Kubernetes environment.
+The deploy script invoked above begins by installing Istio 1.0.0 into your Kubernetes environment.
 It proceeds to deploy the entire SDC manifest.
 If you've chosen to employ this method of deployment, you may skip the next section.

 Deploy from source
 ------------------

-Ensure Istio 0.6.0 is installed, as a prerequisite, using the following commands:
+Ensure Istio 1.0.0 is installed, as a prerequisite, using the following commands:

 .. code-block:: bash

-    $ curl -L https://github.com/istio/istio/releases/download/0.6.0/istio-0.6.0-linux.tar.gz | tar xz
+    $ curl -L https://github.com/istio/istio/releases/download/1.0.0/istio-1.0.0-linux.tar.gz | tar xz
-    $ cd istio-0.6.0
+    $ cd istio-1.0.0
     $ export PATH=$PWD/bin:$PATH
-    $ kubectl apply -f install/kubernetes/istio.yaml
+    $ kubectl apply -f install/kubernetes/istio-demo.yaml

 The above sequence of commands installs Istio with manual sidecar injection without mutual TLS authentication between sidecars.